 The Mentoring Program pairs new members with veteran members who can provide advice on topics like skill development, better integration within the agency, dealing with difficult co-workers, and designing quality crime analysis products.
 The Mentoring Committee in 2019 finally recruited enough mentors to pair with its list of mentees.
 They worked with the Educational and Student Affairs Committee to establish a mentoring program specific to students and began a systematic process of surveying mentors and mentees about their experiences.

-The Publications Committee is committed to developing key resources for crime analysts, IACA committees, members of law enforcement (including senior leadership), researchers, and the broader public that supports and promotes the growth, institutionalization, and professionalization in the field of crime analysis.
-The Committee will focus on products that are meaningful and accessible by exploring various media (including social media) and gaining input from the IACA membership.
-Our work will be focused on the development of a professional newsletter, supporting and digitizing the IACA’s foundational text Exploring Crime Analysis, and collaborating with other IACA committees.
+The Publications Committee develops current and relevant information to share with crime analysts, IACA committees, members of law enforcement (including senior leadership), researchers, and the broader public that supports and promotes the growth, institutionalization, and professionalism in the field of crime analysis.

-The Regional Associations Committee (RAC) was established in 2020 in order to provide support to local and regional crime analyst associations affiliated with the IACA.
-This committee exists to improve communications between regional crime analysis associations, assist members wishing to establish new regional associations in their areas, provide information on the creation, standards, protocols and best practices of longstanding organizations, assist regional associations with conference planning and training initiatives, and increase communication between the regional associations and the IACA.
+The Regional Associations Committee (RAC) provide support to local and regional crime analyst associations affiliated with the IACA.
+This committee exists to improve communications between regional crime analysis associations, assist members wishing to establish new regional associations in their areas, provide information on the creation, standards, protocols and best practices of longstanding organizations, assist regional associations with conference planning and training initiatives.

-The Technology Director manages the IACA’s technology products, including the web site, social media presence, and telecommunications.
-Acts as a liaison to all other committees for their technology needs.
-This web site is the primary responsibility of the Technology Director, and it includes both programming and content development.
-This team also moderates the ListServe/Discussion Forum, Announce List and the IACA GIS Portal, ensuring that they keep in compliance with the guidelines.
+The Technology Director manages the IACA’s technology products, including the website, social media presence, and telecommunications.
+The committee acts as a liaison to all other committees for their technology needs.
+This website is the primary responsibility of the Technology Director, and it includes both programming and content development.
+This team also manages the IACA GIS Portal.

 Manny San Pedro